John Bercow: 2015 general election and third term

-Bercow was returned as an MP in the 2015 general election.
-The election was notable for the 1,289 spoilt ballot papers, an issue he addressed in his victory speech.
+Bercow won the most votes in Buckingham.
+In his victory speech, he addressed the issue of the 1289 spoilt ballot papers that were counted in the constituency.

-On 26 March 2015, the House of Commons defeated a government motion (introduced by former Conservative party leader and then leader of the House of Commons William Hague) to require there to be a secret ballot vote on whether Bercow remain speaker after the 2015 general election.
-A number of MPs described it as an underhand plot to oust Bercow, largely based on the timing of the motion just before the dissolution of Parliament, when some Labour MPs expected to oppose it had already returned to their constituencies.
+On 26 March 2015, the House of Commons defeated a government motion (introduced by former Conservative party leader and then leader of the House of Commons William Hague) to require a secret ballot on whether Bercow would remain speaker after the 2015 general election.
+A number of MPs described it as an underhand plot to oust Bercow, largely based on the timing of the motion just before the dissolution of Parliament when some Labour MPs expected to oppose it had already returned to their constituencies.
 In the event, Bercow was re-elected unopposed as Speaker following the general election.

 In February 2017, Bercow said he had supported continued membership of the European Union in the 2016 referendum.

 On 6 February 2017, Bercow said in the house that he would be "strongly opposed" to US President Donald Trump addressing the Houses of Parliament during his planned state visit to the UK, and told MPs that "opposition to racism and sexism" were "hugely important considerations".
 The comments proved controversial and made the headlines in many UK newspapers the following day, with some such as Guardian columnist Owen Jones, Labour leader Jeremy Corbyn, Labour MP Dennis Skinner and Liberal Democrat leader Tim Farron supporting this intervention.
-His comments were criticised by some opponents of Trump, such as Conservative MP Nadhim Zahawi), for being hypocritical and undermining the Speaker's neutrality, and some in the government reportedly felt that Bercow had overstepped his role.
+His comments were criticised by some opponents of Trump, such as Conservative MP Nadhim Zahawi, for being hypocritical and undermining the speaker's neutrality, and some in the government reportedly felt that Bercow had overstepped his role.
 John Whittingdale, the Conservative MP for Maldon and a former Culture Secretary, dismissed Bercow's remarks as "playing to the gallery for as much publicity as possible", and Bercow himself apologised to the Lord Speaker Lord Fowler over a lack of consultation over his remarks.

 2017 general election and fourth term

-Following the 2017 general election, Bercow was re-elected unopposed as Speaker of the House by members of parliament on 13 June 2017.
+Following the 2017 general election, Bercow was re-elected unopposed as speaker by members of parliament on 13 June 2017.